rkaunismaa/NLP4HTML/README.md

 ## Saturday, July 22, 2023

-Still ongoing issues with the
+Still ongoing issues with the 'MySQL connector to Visual Studio Code'

+## Sunday, July 23, 2023

+Switched to a newly created conda environment called 'nlp4html' Gonna see if I appear to have fewer issues with this ...